LUMCMRI/mri_safety_cases/en_US/Stent2/case.md

 ## Introduction

-**Medical request.** MRI Brain on 3T.
-Patient has two coronary stents, both interventions were performed in 2014.
+An MRI Brain on 3T is requested.
+The patient has two coronary stents, both interventions were performed in 2014.
 The patient also has a hip prosthesis that was placed in 2010.

 <br>